- What do I need to know first?

-If the mortgage holder "writes off" (gives up) any part of the debt you owe - even if he reduces your interest rate - the IRS may consider it as income to you and charge you taxes on that income.
-However, a recent federal law gets rid of those taxes in many "write off" situations.
-Also, if you were insolvent (your debts are more than your assets) at the time the debt was forgiven, you may be exempt from any taxes for the forgiven debt.
+If the mortgage holder "writes off" (gives up) any part of the debt you owe - even if they reduce your interest rate - the IRS may consider it as income to you and charge you taxes on that income.
+However, if you were insolvent (your debts are more than your assets) at the time the debt was forgiven, you may be exempt from any taxes for the forgiven debt.

 Tax rules are complicated.
 Consult with a tax professional who has experience with debt forgiveness.
 If you have questions, contact our Low Income Taxpayer Clinic (942-8241) for more information.

 The sooner you get help with the problem, the better your chances of solving it.
 Contact the Maine Foreclosure Prevention Hotline: 1-888-664-2569.